Lori (historic province): Middle Ages

 In the 9th century, Prince Guaram conquered Tashir.
 Available records reveal that neither his father, Ashot, nor grandfather, exercised control over the region.
 Until 876, Guaram handed over the adjacent region of Ashotsk to his son-in-law Ashot, the future king of Armenia.
 It was apparently in that period that Tashir was handed over as the name never occurs among the lands under the Bagratids' possession.
 However, it was later referred to as a land controlled by their Armenian kinsmen.

 In about 908 A.D., King Ashot III's son, Kurike, gained control over northern Tashir, which had a formed state in vassal dependence upon Ani.
 Lori, otherwise known as Tashir-Dzoraget, reached its heyday under David I Anhoghin.
-Arp Aslan's invasion in 1064 had its reflection also on that state's historic future.
-King Kurike II of Lori was forced to recognize the sovereignty of Arp Aslan.
+Alp Arslan's invasion in 1064 had its reflection also on that state's historic future.
+King Kurike II of Lori was forced to recognize the sovereignty of Alp Arslan.
 At the time, King Bagrat IV of Georgia seized Samshvilde from Kurike II, and the latter had to move the capital to the south, i.e. the fort city of Lori founded earlier by his father.
 In 1105, Lori was invaded by Emir Kyzyl.
 The Kingdom of Lori finally fell in 1113.
-The British Encyclopedia and The Cambridge History of Iran refer to the Kingdom of Lori as one of the last hotbeds of the Armenian statehood after the country's Seljuk invasion in the 11th century.
+The Kingdom of Lori was one of the last remnants of Armenian statehood after the Seljuk invasion of the country in the 11th century.